praisetompane/app_flask_archetype/README.md

 - tests: test code lives in folder. the tests are intentionally separated from production code.
     - benefits:
-        - tests can run against an installed version after executing `pip install .`.
+        - Tests can run against an installed version after executing `pip install .`.
-        - tests can run against the local copy with an editable install after executing `pip install --edit`.
+        - Tests can run against the local copy with an editable install after executing `pip install --edit`.
-        - when using Docker, the entire app_etl folder can be copied without needing to exclude tests, which we don't release to PROD.
+        - When using Docker, the entire app_flask_quickstart folder can be copied without needing to exclude tests, which we don't release to PROD.
     - more in depth discussion here: https://docs.pytest.org/en/latest/explanation/goodpractices.html#choosing-a-test-layout-import-rules

 - utilities: any useful scripts, such as curl & postman requests, JSON payloads, software installations, etc.